-Nominations of candidates for the 2016 Clunies Ross Awards have closed.
+Nominations of candidates for the 2017 Clunies Ross Awards will open mid August 2016.

 Building Australia’s future industries will depend on adopting technological innovation to develop high-value products and services for a global market.
 Improving collaboration in Australia, between and within businesses and between business and publicly funded research, will significantly enhance innovation.
 Both domestic and international collaboration improves the productivity and competitiveness of Australian technology-based firms.

 Over the past 25 years the Clunies Ross Awards (CRA) have recognised contributions by dedicated individuals to the application of technology for the benefit of Australia.
 In recognition of the complex nature of such activities, from 2016 the Clunies Ross Awards are awarded in three categories, with a single winner in each category.

 The Australian Academy of Technology and Engineering (ATSE) administers the awards and they are awarded at the annual ATSE Innovation Dinner during the ATSE National Technology Challenges Dialogue in June.